-Meadow View Elementary has had many accomplishments and events to celebrate during the 2017-2018 school year.
-The dedicated and highly-qualified staff of MVES continues to provide exceptional activities focused on student engagement and enriched learning.
-We were able to celebrate our success with a 4% increase in reading, a 3% increase in Mathematics, and a 5% increase in Science.
-MVES has celebrated gains in all academic areas over the past three years.
+All administrators and faculty of Meadow View Elementary School maintain highly qualified status with a majority holding advanced degrees.
+In addition, all paraprofessionals at MVES are required to be highly qualified.
+Meadow View has had many accomplishments and events to celebrate during the 2019-2020 Academic School Year.
+The dedicated and highly-qualified staff of MVES continues to celebrate our success with an increase in test scores.
+MVES has celebrated gains in all academic areas over the past four years.

 - Official Bicentennial School of Excellence - 2018

 - CLAS Banner School of Distinction Award - 2017

 - Outstanding School Award (Outstanding service and dedication to victims of domestic violence and sexual assault) for 2003 by Safe House